 Since DI water quality is critical to many cleaning processes, it is important to understand its behavior.
 In too many cases, the quest for numbers results in high costs in the use of DI water.
 In short, delivering super-high resistivity water does not always have a significant impact on the resistivity of de-ionized water in the ultimate application.

 DI water systems can supply water with resistance ranging from 1 megohm to greater than 18 megohms depending on the configuration of the system.
 Systems producing higher resistivity water are more costly to both purchase and maintain.
 The rating of a system is based on the water quality that will be delivered directly at the outlet of the system.
 The road from there is a bumpy one as the pure DI water is looking to gobble up ions wherever they can be found – and they can be found everywhere.
 In most cases, the quality of water delivered to the process is much more dependent on what happens as the water navigates itself to the point of use than on its quality at the outlet of the de-ionizing system.
-The following links to provide some insight into the actual use conditions for DI water and what water quality can be maintained in some typical applications.

 - High quality DI water (over 15 megohm resistivity) seldom exists other than within the confines of the plumbing as it exits the de-ionizing equipment.
 Once the water is exposed to the open environment (including external plumbing), the resistivity immediately starts to decrease.

 - Maintaining anything above 1 megohm resistivity in a tank or any container open to the atmosphere is near impossible no matter what quality of water is used at the inlet.
 Increasing the inlet water from a purity of 1 megohm to 18 megohms will not necessarily result in higher resistivity in the process tank, at least over the long term (longer than 15 minutes).